-Craig’s review… The Ibis City Hotel lobby was packed solid when I arrived.
+Craig’s review… The lobby was packed solid when I arrived.
 They’ve situated the cafe and bar area right next to reception so everybody was sitting around eating and drinking and there were piles of bags and suitcases all over the place.
 It was like a madhouse.
 But a happy madhouse.
-Are they coming or going?
-Are they waiting for a taxi or waiting to check-in?

-Everything went smoothly and they gave me free Wi-Fi, so I’m happy.
 The room is okay for a 3-star hotel… or is it?
-I’ve been staying at a lot of 4s and 5s recently, doing these reviews, so I’ve been totally spoiled and I’m not sure what to expect anymore.
+I’ve been staying at a lot of 4s and 5s recently so I’ve been totally spoiled.
 You get a shower (no bath), Freeview TV channels, a kettle and teabags, a hairdryer… what else… that’s about it.
 There’s no personal safe.
 No iron.
 No minibar.
 No butler.
 No masseuse.
 No limo service.
 (I told you I’ve been spoiled.)
-I’m not sure that I trust the lock on the door though, because I’m paranoid about my stuff getting stolen.
-I want a proper chain and a padlock on the door, preferably with 10,000 volts attached, but all they’ve got is a piddly little double-latch.
-So I might have to resort to that old ‘chair wedged up against the handle’ routine.
+I’m not sure that I trust the lock on the door either.
+I want a proper chain and a padlock on the door, preferably with 10,000 volts attached, so I might have to resort to that old ‘chair wedged up against the handle’ routine.

 Let’s deal with the teabag situation… I always like to count the number of teabags in my room because that’s a great way of gauging the quality of a hotel – by the number of tea bags and milk cartons they provide to the guests.
 This place has done okay: they give you two tea bags, four coffees and four milks.
 But they only give you a flimsy little plastic spoon that looks like a toothpick, which is a bit annoying.
 Because have you ever tried to eat a Pot Noodle with a plastic spoon that’s only four inches long?
 The tub is bigger than the bleedin’ spoon!
 (So remember to pack your own spoons.)